Emma Goldman: Reitman, essays, and birth control

 For the next ten years, Goldman traveled around the country nonstop, delivering lectures and agitating for anarchism.
 The coalitions formed in opposition to the Anarchist Exclusion Act had given her an appreciation for reaching out to those of other political positions.
-When the US Justice Department sent spies to observe, they reported the meetings as "packed".
+When the U.S. Justice Department sent spies to observe, they reported the meetings as "packed".
 Writers, journalists, artists, judges, and workers from across the spectrum spoke of her "magnetic power", her "convincing presence", her "force, eloquence, and fire".

 In the spring of 1908, Goldman met and fell in love with Ben Reitman, the so-called "Hobo doctor".
 Having grown up in Chicago's Tenderloin District, Reitman spent several years as a drifter before earning a medical degree from the College of Physicians and Surgeons of Chicago.
 As a doctor, he treated people suffering from poverty and illness, particularly venereal diseases.
 He and Goldman began an affair.
 They shared a commitment to free love and Reitman took a variety of lovers, but Goldman did not.
-She tried to reconcile her feelings of jealousy with a belief in freedom of the heart, but found it difficult.
+She tried to reconcile her feelings of jealousy with a belief in freedom of the heart but found it difficult.

 Two years later, Goldman began feeling frustrated with lecture audiences.
 She yearned to "reach the few who really want to learn, rather than the many who come to be amused".
 She collected a series of speeches and items she had written for Mother Earth and published a book titled Anarchism and Other Essays.
 Covering a wide variety of topics, Goldman tried to represent "the mental and soul struggles of twenty-one years".

 When Margaret Sanger, an advocate of access to contraception, coined the term "birth control" and disseminated information about various methods in the June 1914 issue of her magazine The Woman Rebel, she received aggressive support from Goldman.
 The latter had already been active in efforts to increase birth control access for several years.
 In 1916, Goldman was arrested for giving lessons in public on how to use contraceptives.
 Sanger, too, was arrested under the Comstock Law, which prohibited the dissemination of "obscene, lewd, or lascivious articles", which authorities defined as including information relating to birth control.

 Although they later split from Sanger over charges of insufficient support, Goldman and Reitman distributed copies of Sanger's pamphlet Family Limitation (along with a similar essay of Reitman's).
 In 1915 Goldman conducted a nationwide speaking tour, in part to raise awareness about contraception options.
 Although the nation's attitude toward the topic seemed to be liberalizing, Goldman was arrested on February 11, 1916, as she was about to give another public lecture.
 Goldman was charged with violating the Comstock Law.
 Refusing to pay a $100 fine, she spent two weeks in a prison workhouse, which she saw as an "opportunity" to reconnect with those rejected by society.